michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 **Q: Can I use the same scenarios year after year?**

 A: Yes!
-Unlike traditional case studies that students might find online, AI simulations are dynamic—each student's experience is unique.
+Unlike traditional case studies that students might find online, AI simulations are dynamic,each student's experience is unique.
 However, you should refresh and refine your prompts based on what you learn from each cohort.

----
+,

 ## The Vision: HR Education Transformed